 Before explaining RTMP streaming, let’s start a little more basic.

 Streaming latency is basically the delay between the camera capturing an event and the event being displayed on viewers’ devices.
 It takes time to transfer the content from the source to the viewers’ devices.
 The time of this period depending on the type of live streaming directly affects the success of the live broadcast.

-We keep saying RTMP streaming protocol.
-But what is the streaming protocol?
+Before answering the question of what is RTMP streaming protocol we should learn what is a streaming protocol.
 A streaming protocol is a standardized method of transmitting video or audio content between devices over the internet.